gyurebalint/learning_resources/C#_Backend_interview_process.md

 __What is the difference between running a query several times or turning it into a Stored Procedure?__

+Execution Efficiency: A stored procedure is precompiled and stored on the database server, which means that subsequent executions can be faster compared to running the same query multiple times.
+When a stored procedure is called, the database server can reuse the execution plan, resulting in improved performance.

+Code Reusability: By turning a query into a stored procedure, you encapsulate the logic within the database itself.
+This allows you to reuse the stored procedure across multiple applications or different parts of the same application, promoting code modularity and reducing duplication.

+Maintainability and Versioning: Storing the query logic in a stored procedure allows for centralized management and version control.
+Any changes or optimizations required in the query can be made directly to the stored procedure without modifying the application code.

+In summary, turning a query into a stored procedure offers advantages such as improved performance, code reusability, enhanced security, transactional control, and easier maintenance.
+However, running a query multiple times may be more appropriate for simple or ad hoc operations that don't require these additional features or when the query is not reused extensively.
+The choice between the two approaches depends on the specific requirements of your application and the complexity of the operations involved.
 __What is a Clustered/Nonclustered Index?
 What’s the difference?__

 __What kind of Isolation Levels have you used in a Transaction?
 Can you describe them?__